September 08, 2021

 The summit of Kalsubai, the highest peak in Maharashtra, cannot be seen on most parts of the trek.
-The summit is always hidden behind clouds, across waterfalls, rich green valleys and paddy fields.
-At 5,400 ft., this trail is well-defined with forests, meadows, rocky steps and ladders in place, making it easier for trekkers to reach the summit.
-This trek offers a mesmerising view from above the clouds.
+The summit is always hidden behind clouds, across waterfalls, rich green valleys, and paddy fields.
+At 5,400 ft., this trail is well-defined with forests, meadows, rocky steps, and ladders in place, making it easier for trekkers to reach the summit.
+This trek in Maharashtra offers a mesmerising view from above the clouds.

 Difficulty level: Moderate